AdriannaUrbanska/Introduction-to-CUDA-and-OpenCL/Report3/README.md

 # CUDA Memory Management analysis

+## First task

-In this report we tested `cudaMallocManaged` function behavior in four different situations when Unified Memory is accessed:
+In the first part of this report we tested `cudaMallocManaged` function behavior in four different situations when Unified Memory is accessed:
 * only by the GPU,
 * only by the CPU,
 * first by the GPU then the CPU,